ricksbrown/scripts/irdroid/README.md

 3. Fill in all the SSH details (host, authentication etc)
 4. Add the script, simply: `docker exec lircnix irsend SEND_ONCE LG_AKB73715601 KEY_POWER`

+### Pro Tip

+Using the iOS Shortcuts app and `playerctl` it is possible to play/pause stop HTPC playback from iOS too.

+On the HTPC: `sudo apt install playerctl`

+In the Shortcuts app, ass a SSH shortcut like above but use this script: `playerctl play-pause`

 ## Registering Keyboard Shortcuts

 ### Using xbindkeys